DivergentClouds/tundra/readme.txt

 marks a register that may be dereferenced, 'dest' marks one that may not be, and 'imm' marks a 16-bit immediate:

+	; halts execution
+	HALT

 	; moves a register to PC
+	; has no effect if CMP flag is set
 	JMP src

 	; moves an immediate to PC
+	; has no effect if CMP flag is set
 	JMPI imm

 	; jump to src if dest1 and dest2 are equal